AntoniusP/rshell/README.md

 Specifications:
 - inputted commands/flags/connectors must be spaced out seperately
-- will be able to run class functions
+- will be able to run commands with connectors
 - runs indefinitely unless the input is "exit"

 Bugs:
-- does not execute commands correctly
 - does not work if there is no space between connectors
 - will not exit if input is not "exit"